top of page

 Making sure that you prioritize mental and physical health can help reduce depression.

-Free mental health apps and meditation videos on YouTube can help reduce stress and tension.
-When we make time for proper sleep then we are more likely to make healthier food choices and take the time to prep foods rather than buying fast food that is processed and inflammatory to our bodies.
+Free mental health apps and meditation videos on YouTube can help reduce stress and tension and get your ready to sleep.
+When we are relaxed and can have a good night's rest we are more likely to make healthier food choices and can take the time to prep foods rather than buying fast food that is processed and inflammatory to our bodies.

 Spending time outdoors and time with friends and family can add to your resilience during difficult times and help you feel motivated and connected while you manage workplace stress.
 Making new connections could also lead to increased networking and employment opportunities.

 It isn't easy to stay positive and healthy when the world around you seems to be uncertain and you don't know if (or when) your next paycheck is coming.
-Check out local community centers to see when they have fresh fruits and vegetables available.
-Try finding canned or frozen vegetables when they are on sale, and take time to meal plan as that can help reduce impulse purchases that can quickly add up.
+If your budget is particularly tight you can check out local community centers to see when they have fresh fruits and vegetables available.
+You can also try finding canned or frozen vegetables when they are on sale - they are just as good as fresh!
+Also, take time to meal plan as that can help reduce impulse purchases that can quickly add up.

 Libraries have computers where you can do some job searches if you need to.